hsluv/hsluv-objc/README.md

 ##How to use

-Include `husl-objc.h`, which defines the following functions:
+Import `husl-objc.h`, which defines the following functions:

 ~~~objective-c
 // Accepts red, green and blue values between 0 and 1, returns the color in hex format, as in "#012C4A"